ojalaw/suport_MP3/TESTING.md

 There were 9 warnings, none of which affect accessibility or functionality of site.
 I intend to implement changes in future.

+**Javascript**

 ![Image of jshint validator testing](README-images/js-testing.png "Optional title")

 There were no errors when running javascript file through JShint validator.

+**Python**

+There were no errors when running python files through pep8 validator, however there were some warnings about characters exceeding 79 on views.py, auth.py and init.py.
+There were also no errors present in the terminal or console.

 ![Image of pep8 validator testing](README-images/views-pep8.png "Optional title")
 Views.py warnings.